-In compliance with Federal regulations and the County's Citizen Participation Plan, the proposed Annual Action Plan will be made available for citizen review and comment for a 30-day comment period in March-April 2021 prior to adoption by the County Board of Supervisors.
-Information regarding the date, time, and location for the public hearing, as well as anticipated program resources, will be published in six different newspapers of general circulation on March 19, 2021.
-The first Board of Supervisors meeting and Public Hearing is set for April 20, 2021 with the second Board of Supervisors meeting to finalize the Action Plan set for May 4, 2021.
-Prior to the public hearing, a draft copy of the proposed 2021-2022 Annual Action Plan will be made available for public review at the Community Development and Housing website at http://sbcountycdha.com/community-development-and-housing-department/.
+In compliance with Federal regulations and the County's Citizen Participation Plan, a draft of the proposed Annual Action Plan was made available for citizen review and comment for a 30-day comment period from March 19, 2021 to April 20, 2021, prior to adoption by the County Board of Supervisors.
+Information regarding the date, time, and location for the public hearing, as well as anticipated program resources, was published in six different newspapers of general circulation and posted to the County's website on March 19, 2021.